Blog

 Misconception #2: I can only change my Medigap policy during the Annual Enrollment Period.

-The Annual Enrollment Period is the time when you’re allowed to switch or make changes to your Medicare Advantage plan or your Medicare Part D plan.
+The Annual Enrollment Period is the time when you’re allowed to switch or make changes to your Medicare Advantage plan and/or your Medicare Part D plan.

 Most individuals find it convenient to change plans (if necessary) at their policy anniversary date.
-The purpose of changing plans is if you want more comprehensive coverage or if you’d like less comprehensive coverage in exchange for a lower premium.
+Changing plans could potentially save you money since different carriers offer different rates.

-Misconception #3: There’s no reason to sign up for a drug plan if I don’t take any prescriptions.
+Misconception #3: I don't need a drug plan if I don’t take any prescriptions.

 Last but not least is the misconception that you should only pay for a Part D drug plan if you’re taking prescriptions.